 When it comes to both establishing goals and setting up an exit plan, you’ll want to connect with shareholders and investors, if you have them, to make sure that everyone is on the same page.

 It’s also important to keep these parties informed of your plan to exit the business.
 You don’t want to blindside key stakeholders with the announcement that you’ll be stepping down.
-It should not come as a surprise, so do your best to be transparent and honest with shareholders, investors and others with a vested interest in your alarm business on an ongoing basis.
+It should not come as a surprise, so do your best to be transparent and honest with shareholders, investors and others with a vested interest in your alarm or fire protection business business on an ongoing basis.

 Continue Growing Revenue & Profitability